-Flight Attendants will not allow your baby or child to sleep on the floor.
+Flight Attendants will not allow your infant or child to sleep on the floor.

 Even if you have the bulkhead seat where the skycot or bassinet is, and the bassinet is too small, the crew will not allow you to use the floor as extra space or as infant seating due to safety reasons.
 (Those reasons being the overhead oxygen mask will not stretch that far, and in the unlikely event of a rapid decompression, the time of useful consciousness is minimal.

 If you need milk warmed up, ask before you need it.

 Air travel with an infant, will make them thirstier than normal.
 If you are bottle feeding, most airlines will happily warm the baby milk for you.
 But allow extra time and try not to leave it to the last minute.
-Flight attendants are usually very happy to help you, but unfortunately they could be very busy with the main meal service.
+Flight attendants are usually very happy to help you, but unfortunately they could be super busy with the main meal service.
 Furthermore, they could over heat it, so you’ll need time to let it cool.